ximes/raspgram/README.md

 	./configure [--disable-python --disable-json]
 	make

+Give it a first run with:
+[path of the telegram-cli lib]/bin/telegram-cli  -s [path of the telegram-cli app]/queue.lua -k [path of the telegram-cli lib] to register and confirm your number.

 Capistrano should take of reloading/connectin the client after deploy.
 For running the server manually, run: rake connect in the app's folder.
 Or add a startup script like the following: